grtjn/mlvagrant/README.md

 - Download the relevant ML and MLCP installers from http://developer.marklogic.com to your local machine.
 - Download the mlvagrant file from github (git clone or download the release zip)
 - Upload installers, and scripts to the first server using scp:
-  - scp Downloads/MarkLogic-8.0-3.x86_64.rpm <node1 name/ip>:/space/software/
+  - scp Downloads/MarkLogic-8.0-5.x86_64.rpm <node1 name/ip>:/space/software/
-  - scp Downloads/mlcp-Hadoop2-1.3-3-bin.zip <node1 name/ip>:/space/software/
+  - scp Downloads/mlcp-8.0-5-bin.zip <node1 name/ip>:/space/software/
-  - scp vagrant/* <node1 name/ip>:/opt/vagrant/
+  - scp <mlvagrant project dir>/opt/vagrant/* <node1 name/ip>:/opt/vagrant/
 - On first server create files /opt/vagrant/bootstrap-node1.sh, /opt/vagrant/bootstrap-node2.sh, /opt/vagrant/bootstrap-node3.sh, .. (one for each server)
 - Note: there is a bootstrap-server.sh script that you could take as example.
 - Make them executable: chmod +x /opt/vagrant/*.sh